Antoniaina/foolang-release/README.md

 # Flinglang

-Flinglang is a modern, experimental programming language inspired by C, Rust, and Python.
+Flinglang is a modern, experimental programming language inspired by C, Rust, and Python, written in Rust.
 It features a tree-walking interpreter implemented in Rust, with comprehensive error handling, rich type system, and extensive standard library.
 Designed for learning, experimentation, and practical programming tasks.

 ---